aberner6/kadk-data-vis/README.md

     - Code: the web, our coding environment, html/css/js
 * Exercises:
     - Analog data collection, analysis, visualisation
-* Assignment:
+* Assignment: due before Thursday at 9 a.m.
-    - Admin: set up blog + [github account](https://help.github.com/en/desktop/getting-started-with-github-desktop/creating-your-first-repository-using-github-desktop) + sign in to our [slack channel](https://join.slack.com/t/kadk-data-vis/shared_invite/zt-cgw2xpjl-rdazZK9PXAZmEBm_qW1Ugg)
+    - Admin: set up blog or if you prefer, you can simply plan to post on our slack channel "#assignments".
+Post your code on your [github account](https://help.github.com/en/desktop/getting-started-with-github-desktop/creating-your-first-repository-using-github-desktop) + sign in to our [slack channel](https://join.slack.com/t/kadk-data-vis/shared_invite/zt-cgw2xpjl-rdazZK9PXAZmEBm_qW1Ugg)
     - Design: post your work from the analog data exercise
-    - Theory: find one inspiration and post the link on your blog with a discussion of:
+    - Theory: find one data visualisation inspiration for you (could be digital, art, a piece of nature like tree rings) and post the link or a photo with a discussion of:
         - Why it inspires you
         - Who it is for
         - How you think they built it